scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 .. figure:: figs/panels/rmsd_dask.pdf
    :figclass: b

-   Calculation of the root mean square distance (rmsd) of a protein structure from the starting conformation via map-reduce with Dask.
+   Calculation of the root mean square distance (RMSD) of a protein structure from the starting conformation via map-reduce with Dask.
-   **A** rmsd as a function of time, with partial time series colored by trajectory block.
+   **A** RMSD as a function of time, with partial time series colored by trajectory block.
-   **B** Dask task graph for splitting the rmsd calculation into three trajectory blocks.
+   **B** Dask task graph for splitting the RMSD calculation into three trajectory blocks.
    :label:`rmsd-dask`

-As the computational task we performed a common task in the analysis of the structural dynamics of proteins: we computed the time series of the root mean squared distance (rmsd) of the positions of all |Calpha| atoms to their initial coordinates at time 0; for each time step ("frame") in the trajectory, rigid body degrees of freedom (translations and rotations) have to be removed through an optimal structural superposition that minimizes the rmsd  :cite:`Mura:2014kx` (Figure :ref:`rmsd-dask`).
+As the computational task we performed a common task in the analysis of the structural dynamics of proteins: we computed the time series of the root mean squared distance (RMSD) of the positions of all |Calpha| atoms to their initial coordinates at time 0; for each time step ("frame") in the trajectory, rigid body degrees of freedom (translations and rotations) have to be removed through an optimal structural superposition that minimizes the RMSD  :cite:`Mura:2014kx` (Figure :ref:`rmsd-dask`).
 A range of commonly used MD file formats (CHARMM/NAMD DCD :cite:`Brooks:2009pt`, Gromacs XTC :cite:`Abraham:2015aa`, Amber NCDF :cite:`Case:2005uq`) and different trajectory sizes were benchmarked.

 We looked at different HPC resources including national supercomputers (XSEDE TACC *Stampede* and SDSC *Comet*), university supercomputers (Arizona State University Research Computing *Saguaro*), and local resources (Gigabit networked multi-core workstations).